-- (a) Soundness of the study design (30 points). - (i) Clearly and thoroughly describe your proposed study and its design, and identify the major objectives.
-If you are proposing a community-based research of home interventions to reduce the risk or severity of an illness or injury, provide evidence for the need for the interventions in the target community (e.g., the prevalence of the targeted hazard and/or the related health outcome) in the community.
-If possible, your study should be designed to address testable hypotheses that you should state clearly and specifically.
-If you are requesting an award of \$800,000 or more under the Healthy Homes Technical Studies Grant Program, you must clearly describe how funding at this level allows you to design your study in a manner that will provide more definitive findings than would a lower funding level (e.g. use of a randomized controlled trial or other design that incorporates a control group).
-Failure to describe the study design in sufficient detail will result in the loss of points (12 points). - (ii) The study should be presented as a logical sequence of steps or phases with individual tasks described for each phase and all important milestones identified, as well as any important "decision points" (3 points). - (iii) Your narrative should reflect the relevant scientific literature, which should be thoroughly cited in your application.
-Your proposed study will be judged in part on the soundness of the underlying body of research upon which it is based (e.g., the degree to which it is based upon well-understood or poorly-understood associations from previous studies) and the clarity and soundness of your summary and interpretation of this research base.
-If your application also incorporates the results of unpublished research, you should clearly summarize the results of that research in your response to this rating factor (7 points). - (iv) Describe the statistical basis for your study design and demonstrate that you would have adequate statistical power (showing the power calculations) to test your stated hypotheses and achieve your study objectives (3 points). - (v) Discuss your plans for data management, analysis, and archiving (3 points). - (vi) If you are proposing to conduct a study that includes a significant level of community interaction (e.g., studies involving participant recruitment, survey research, environmental assessment or intervention in homes), describe your plan for meaningful involvement of the affected community in your proposed study, including the manner in which you will provide effective communication for persons with disabilities and persons with Limited English Proficiency (LEP).
+(a).
+Soundness of the study design (20 points).

+(i).
+Clearly and thoroughly describe your proposed study and its design and identify the major objectives.
+If you are proposing an implementation science study, clearly identify the effective interventions and the context within which you intend to conduct your studies.
+Describe and discuss why your choice of research design, variables to be measured, and the expected outcomes will address the knowledge gap identified in Rating Factor 2a.
+If you are proposing a community-based research of home interventions to reduce the risk or severity of an illness or injury, provide evidence for the need for the interventions in the target community (e.g., the prevalence of the targeted hazard and/or the related health outcome).
+If possible, your study should be designed to address one or more testable hypotheses that you should state clearly and specifically.
+If you are requesting an award of \$800,000 or more under the HHTS Grant Program, you must clearly describe how funding at this level allows you to design your study in a manner that will provide more definitive findings than would a lower funding level (e.g., use of a randomized controlled trial or other design that incorporates a control group).
+Failure to describe the study design in sufficient detail will result in the loss of points (10 points). (ii).
+The study should be presented as a logical sequence of steps or phases with individual tasks described for each phase and all-important milestones identified, as well as any important "decision points" (2 points).

+(iii).
+Describe the statistical basis for your study design and demonstrate that you would have adequate statistical power (showing the power calculations) to test your stated hypotheses and achieve your study objectives (2 points).

+(iv).
+Discuss your plans for data management and analysis describing key data and the statistical methods that will be employed to analyze these data.
+(3 points).

+(v).
+If you are proposing to conduct a study that includes a significant level of community interaction (e.g., studies involving participant recruitment, survey research, environmental assessment, or intervention in homes), describe your plan for meaningful involvement of the affected community in your proposed study, including the manner in which you will provide effective communication for persons with disabilities and persons with Limited English Proficiency (LEP).
 You should define the community of interest with respect to your proposed study and discuss why and how your proposed approach to community involvement will make a meaningful contribution to your study and to the community.
-For studies in which community participants must visit a facility operated by the applicant pursuant to activities conducted under this NOFA, applicants are advised that such activities must be held in facilities that are accessible to persons with disabilities as required by Section 504 of the Rehabilitation Act and its implementing regulations at 24 CFR Part 8 (2 points or NA).
+For studies in which community participants must visit a facility operated by the applicant pursuant to activities conducted under this NOFO, applicants are advised that such activities must be held in facilities that are accessible to persons with disabilities as required by Section 504 of the Rehabilitation Act and its implementing regulations at 24 CFR Part 8 (3 points or NA).

-(b) Quality assurance mechanisms (6 points).
+(b).
+Quality assurance mechanisms (6 points).